seancorfield/next-jdbc/README.md

 The API so far is still very much a work-in-progress.
 I'm still very conflicted about the "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`).
 They go beyond what I really want to include in the API, but I know that their equivalents in `clojure.java.jdbc` are heavily used (based on the number of questions and JIRA issues I get).

-My latest round of changes exposed the mapped-function-over-rows API more prominently, but I'm still not happy with the "feel" of that aspect of the API yet (it creates a tension with the datafication behavior).

 So, while I'm comfortable to put it out there and get feedback – and I've had lots of great feedback so far – expect to see more changes, possible some dramatic ones, in the next month or so before I actually settle on where the library will live and what the published artifacts will look like.

 ## Usage